chuckcoughlin/sarah-bella/docs/toolchain.md

 repository (```git clone http://github.com/chuckcoughlin/sarah-bella``` Load android/SBAssistant into Android Studio).

 #### Emulator
 In order to test the application in the emulator, after configuring a suitable target device with the AVD manager, select the studio menu Tools->Android->Enable ADB Integration and Run->Edit Configuration.
-Thereafter use of the green "run" arrow in the toolbar to launch the application in the emulator.
+Thereafter use the green "run" arrow in the toolbar to launch the application in the emulator.
 Output is viewable directly in the studio's ''logcat'' tab.

 #### Transfer to tablet
 The tablet must be set in "developer" mode.
 This is accomplished under Settings->About Tablet.
 Tap on "Build number" 7 times.
 (Yes, really).
 Under Settings->Developer options, enable USB debugging.
 Connect the tablet and host using the same USB cable that is used to charge the device.
 Once the cable is connected a dialog should popup asking you to allow file transfer.
 (If this does not appear, you may have to fiddle with Developer options->USB Configuration).